harrisd13/BlockCypherGetter/Readme.md

 ## Database
 MongoDB is used to store blockchain data.
 It was chosen because its high performance on time-series data.
 It includes an additional index created for accessing data in descending order.

+## Health checks
+There's a health check for mongodb, it can be accessed using /health endpoint